ray-oh/Optimus/README.md

 Some example use cases implemented with OPTIMUS in enterprise setting:
-> - Generate email reports out of a legacy reporting solution that does not support email out of the box.
+> - ***Generate email reports*** out of a legacy reporting solution.
+The legacy system did not support email out of the box and also did not support scheduled download of data.
+Optimus was used to automate of data from the system in Excel, and further processing data and formatting the report before sending as an email to users.
+> - ***Automate and extend functionality of legacy Excel macro files***.
+These files were originally designed for manual run and had plenty of business logic embedded.
+The original business developer for the macro has left, and it was risky and would take time to rewrite the entire solution on another platform.
+As volume increased, the Excel would take many hours to run on the users laptop.
+Optimus was used to automate the refresh of the Excel macro with minimal modification to the original macro apart from exposing some key parameter fields.
+Entire automation was deployed to a VM on the cloud.
+And results from the macro were further transformed for downstream analysis.
-> - Extract incident and support request data from serviceNow and combining the datasets to provide a holistic view of support ticket trends.
+> - ***Extract incident and support request data from serviceNow***.
+Optimus was used to combine the different datasets into a harmonized data set for monitoring both incident and request trends.
 The transformed dataset is passed to PowerBI for interactive visualization by users.
 > - Automate the monitoring of a website for downtime and failure.
 Setting thresholds to trigger alert via email or telegram messaging.
 > - Periodically checking a competitor website for pricing updates, and extracting the data to Excel for further analysis.